RejoiceMoyo/ProductEng-Intern-Assessment/PROMPTS.md

 While AI assisted with code generation and problem-solving, all:

-* Architectural decisions were made by the developer
+* Architectural decisions were made by me
 * Business logic was implemented manually
 * Design choices were carefully curated
 * Code was reviewed and modified for quality